 The views and opinions expressed in this article are those of the author and do not necessarily reflect the views of the Global Solutions Initiative.

-Ana Rocio, Young Global Changer of 2020, is a lawyer by training and holds a Master Degree in Public Policy and a MSc in Economics and Management of International Organisations.
+Ana Rocio, a Young Global Changer of 2020, is a lawyer by training and holds a Master Degree in Public Policy and a MSc in Economics and Management of International Organisations.
 She has 8 years of experience working as a consultant on cross-national and multistakeholder projects at the intersection of democracy, citizen participation, youth activism and social innovation.
 In 2018, she founded NuupLab, a citizen innovation lab in Honduras.